-The Engine certification would address all general requirements such as software quality assurance procedures, EMI, HIRF and lightning protection levels, effects of loss of aircraft-supplied power.
+The Engine certification would address all general requirements such as software/AEH development assurance procedures, EMI, HIRF and lightning protection levels, effects of loss of aircraft-supplied power.

-The Engine certification would address the functional aspects for the Engine functions (safety analysis, rate for LOTC/LOPC events, effect of loss of Aircraft-Supplied Data, etc.).
+The Engine certification would address the functional aspects for the Engine functions (safety analysis, rate of LOTC/LOPC events, effect of loss of aircraft-supplied data, etc.).
 The Fault Accommodation logic affecting the control of the Engine, for example, will be reviewed at that time.